Tutorial — How to use the Logic Mill

 The Logic Mill is the engine behind every quest in this world.
 It is a mechanical interpreter of symbolic logic—a device that reads, writes, and moves with unerring precision, according to the rules you define.
 To solve the problems that lie ahead, you must learn how the Mill operates, what it expects, and how it halts.
 This tutorial will teach you the essentials, so you can harness its power to solve puzzles, prove your wit, and uncover deeper mysteries.

 The Logic Mill is what less than 100 years later would be called the Turing machine.
 It reads symbols on a tape, follows simple rules, and manipulates the tape step-by-step to solve a problem.
 It works by moving a read/write „head“ over a tape of symbols, changing one symbol at a time based on a set of transition rules.
-It accepts the transition rules in the following format:
+The Mill requires a set of transition rules in the following format (one rule is one line):

 currentState1 currentSymbol1 newState1 newSymbol1 moveDirection currentState2 currentSymbol2 newState2 newSymbol2 moveDirection currentState3 currentSymbol3 newState3 newSymbol3 moveDirection ...